What is a web3 wallet and which one is best for me?

 What are “private keys” and “public keys” in web3 wallets?

-A private key is a secret piece of information that is used to prove ownership of digital assets.
+A private key is a unique code that is generated for each account in your wallet.
+Without a private key, it is not possible to access or transfer the digital assets stored in that account.
 It is used to sign transactions that are sent to the blockchain, and it is only known to the owner of the digital assets.

-This public address can also be tied to a decentralized name service — making it easier for others to remember and interact with your wallet’s public key.
+This wallet address can also be tied to a decentralized name service — making it easier for others to remember and interact with your web3 wallet’s public key.
 For the Ethereum blockchain, for example, you can register an .eth domain to your wallet through the Ethereum Name Service (ENS).
-In this way, someone is able to send a digital asset to your wallet by “addressing” it to your .eth domain, rather than your public key — which is a string of randomized numbers and letters.
+In this way, someone is able to send a digital asset to your wallet by “addressing” it to your .eth domain, rather than your public key — a hard-t0-record string of randomized numbers and letters.

 What are the different types of web3 wallets?